The Gingerbread Man (film): Release

 The Gingerbread Man was intended to open in the fall of 1997 but was delayed after an audience test screening reportedly went poorly.
 Polygram Films brought in an outsider to re-edit the movie without informing Altman, and claimed that his version "lacked tension and suffered from an inappropriate music score".
 At one point, the publicized squabble between the studio and the filmmaker got so bad that he wanted his name taken off the film.
 According to Branagh, the film previewed well but not up to the expectations of the studio.
 He said in an interview: "There's this enormous pressure to wrap everything up neatly and to resist things that stray from formula.
 Anything that suggests complexity in a character makes them unsympathetic in the eyes of some people, and they see that as a great crime."
 Polygram backed down when their version tested worse than Altman's in a preview.
 The studio was upset that Altman had completely rewritten Grisham's script so that it was more critical about lawyers.

 Years later, Ray Pride interviewed Altman about the post-production debacle and he replied, "Well, it's criminal, their treatment of that film.
 There was a vindictive order from the guy who was running [Polygram Films], he was so pissed off with me, he literally told them, 'I want that movie killed.'
 We're talking to lawyers, but it's almost impossible to win a lawsuit.
 You can't prove what a film could have done.
 They were just pissed off because it didn't test the way they wanted it to with the teenagers, y'know, in those malls."

 Reception

 In his review for the San Francisco Chronicle, Mick LaSalle wrote, "If it weren't for Altman's touches, The Gingerbread Man would be a mediocre thriller.
 Even with them, it can't be more than a top-notch genre film, but top-notch is top-notch."
 Jay Carr of The Boston Globe said that the film "is fun junk...We're talking claptrap here, but it's more enjoyable than it has any business being, thanks to director Robert Altman and star Kenneth Branagh."
 In his review for The Independent, Boyd Tonkin wrote, "It does not sprawl or wander as the Altman of old would have.
 Neither does it ever really catch alight.
 This is a waterlogged venture in more ways than one."
-Roger Ebert and Gene Siskel gave the film two thumbs up, citing "brilliant filmmaking".

-The film holds a 59% rating on Rotten Tomatoes based on 46 reviews.
+Roger Ebert, giving the film three stars, labeled the film as "all atmospheric, quirky, and entertaining."